Amazon Kindle Paperwhite upgraded with slimmer design, full waterproofing, Bluetooth

 The Oasis already added wireless Bluetooth connectivity for listening to Audible audiobooks over Bluetooth headphones or speakers, and now the Paperwhite has Bluetooth for Audible listening, too.
 You can easily switch between e-book and audiobook, as they sync to the point in the book where you left off, but don't expect to use the Kindle as a music or podcast player -- it's strictly for audiobooks.

-While Amazon doesn't appear to have upgraded the Paperwhite's processor or RAM, it has upgraded the built-in memory, doubling it from 4GB to 8GB.
-Also new to the Paperwhite line are step-up models that feature 32GB of memory.
-That's overkill for ebooks, but the space will be welcome for audiobook fans.
+While Amazon doesn't appear to have upgraded the Paperwhite's processor or RAM, it has upgraded the built-in storage, doubling it from 4GB to 8GB.
+Also new to the Paperwhite line are step-up models that feature 32GB of storage.
+That's overkill for e-books, but the space will be welcome for audiobook fans.

 As before, you can choose from 10 different fonts, 16 font sizes and five boldness settings.
 But what's new is the ability to save custom settings for yourself or various members of your family who like to read with different font sizes.
 On top of that, there are some preset options to pick from.
 The "gym" setting, for instance, is a quick way to jump to a bigger, bolder font.
 Additionally, there's a new home screen that adds additional layers of Amazon recommendations based on your reading habits, as well as tips for new features to try.

-Amazon says the updated home experience, as well as the ability to quickly save and access reading settings, will be delivered as a free, over-the-air update to the all-new Kindle Paperwhite, Kindle Paperwhite Gen 6 (released in 2013) and newer Kindle devices "in the coming weeks."
+Amazon says the updated home experience, as well as the ability to quickly save and access reading settings, will be delivered as a free, over-the-air update to the all-new Kindle Paperwhite, the sixth-gen Paperwhite (released in 2013) and newer Kindle devices "in the coming weeks."

 No Alexa yet